MathFrenchToast/mathfrenchtoast.github.io/mutipleinstance-wsldistro.md

 wsl --list
 ```

-That it to run one or the other just use (change the username with the one choose above:
+That it to run one or the other just use (change the username with the one choosen above) :
 `wsl --distribution WorkUbuntu22 --user mathieu`
 or
 `wsl --distribution HomeUbuntu22 --user mathieu`